mseminatore/teslamock/README.md

 # testla
-Express app that mimics the Tesla REST API for testing
+Express app that mimics the Tesla REST API for local testing and experimentation.

-# Tesla API Documentation
+## Tesla API Documentation

 The Tesla REST API encapusulated by this library was documented through the collaboration of many Tesla owners.
 Please thank and support them for their efforts.
 The current REST API documentation can be found at:

     http://docs.timdorr.apiary.io/

+## Known Issues

+1. Auth always succeeds
+2. Model X not yet supported
+3. No support for multiple vehicles

 # testla.js